 4. Can employers force employees to return to work?

+An employee may be able to refuse to return to the workplace if they have concerns about health and safety.
+The law will protect an employee from detriment if they reasonably believe that going into work would put them in serious and imminent danger.
 If an employee raises concerns over health and safety issues, this must be taken seriously.
 An employer may need to reassure an employee of the measures put in place or re-evaluate whether further action needs to be taken to ensure safety in the workplace.

 An employee may also raise concerns related to their own health condition or for another personal reason which will need to be carefully considered.
 If the employee is disabled, the employer has a duty to make reasonable adjustments.

 If an employee continues to refuse to go back to work despite appropriate H&S measures in place, the employer could start disciplinary proceedings.
 It would be advisable to seek legal advice before taking this action.